Boris Johnson faces court hearing for Brexit 'lies'

 The maximum penalty for misconduct in public office is life imprisonment.

-The elements of the offence are that a public officer, acting as such, wilfully neglects to perform their duty or wilfully commits misconduct to such a degree as to amount to an abuse of the public's trust in the officeholder, and does so without reasonable excuse or justification.

-Johnson was not present at last week's hearing, but his lawyer Adrian Darbishire said the pro-Brexit figurehead staunchly denied acting in an improper or dishonest manner.
+Johnson was not present at last week's hearing to determine whether he must be summoned, but the politician's lawyer Adrian Darbishire said the pro-Brexit figurehead staunchly denied acting in an improper or dishonest manner.

 - 'Unusual and exceptional' -